weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 [metrics-multicast-screencast]

-To view multicast in action, select the terminal button in the metrics panel:
+To view multicast in action, select the terminal button from the top of the metrics panel:

 [multicast-scope]

-You can follow the same procedures for the other containers and see within the terminal how all of IP addresses are being discovered by each of the nodes as they broadcast data across the Weave network.
+Click on some of the other containers and launch their terminals to view how all of the IP addresses are being discovered by each of the nodes as they broadcast data across the Weave network.

 ##Conclusions